Global high-mix volume high-speed PCBA manufacturer

 Moreover, selecting a double-sided assembly may result in an increased cost for your PCB assembly quote.
 This is because the process of putting the parts on both sides of the circuit board has to be done twice.
 Additionally, it requires additional solder stencil creation, SMT machine programming, and other tasks, which raises the cost of PCB assembly.

-Estimating PCB assembly costs involves considering various technical and logistical factors.
+PCB assembly costs involve considering various technical and logistical factors.
 Here are a few factors to consider when calculating.

 To put it simply, the overall PCB assembly cost (C) can be calculated using the following formula: